YongDaLi/deltahappiness/README.md

 Oh, and also what would you genetically change about humans to make them a better species?

 How transactional are human relationships?
 And how transactional should they be?

+Selling out to the US military industrial complex?

 # Archive